 The runners continued their regular mileage but gradually increased in the maximal shoes over the 6-week period, with the remaining 2 weeks only in the maximal shoes.

 The results showed no changes in running biomechanics over time in either type of shoes.
 Like the previous study, there are increased impact forces and loading rates in the maximal shoe .

-In an interview, Pollard says that if someone is going to try running shoes out, he suggests to try it out on a treadmill in a running store and see how it feels.
+In an interview, Pollard says that if someone is going to try running shoes out, he suggests trying it out on a treadmill in a running store and seeing how it feels.
 How it feels then is how it’ll feel in six weeks .

 It has been a hot debate on what’s the best running shoe around.
 But if the perfect shoe does exist, everyone would be wearing it.
 All runners will no longer get injured and will always run at their best.

 But it seems to be far from it.